MicrosoftDocs/learn/learn-pr/azure/aks-deploy-container-app/includes/6-expose-app.md

 AKS cluster blocks all inbound traffic from the Internet to the cluster to assure network security.
-Deployed workloads in Kubernetes is by default, not accessible by anyone but those inside the cluster.
+Deployed workloads in Kubernetes are by default, not accessible by anyone but those inside the cluster.
 To expose the applications to the outside world, you need to open specific ports and forward them to your services.

 The configuration of ports and port forwarding in Kubernetes is different from what you might be used to in other environments.
-For example, on a VM, you'll configure the OS level firewall to allow inbound traffic to port 443 and allow HTTPS web traffic.
+On a VM, you'll configure the OS level firewall to allow inbound traffic to port 443 and allow HTTPS web traffic.
 In Kubernetes, the control plane manages network configuration based on declarative instructions you provide.

 ## Networks in Kubernetes

 Containers are temporary.
 A container's configuration and data the data in it isn't persistent between executions.
 Once you delete a container, all information is gone unless it's configured to use a volume.
 The same applies to the container's network configuration and any IP addresses assigned to it.

-A deployment is a logical grouping of pods and is not considered a physical workload and not assigned an IP address.
+A deployment is a logical grouping of pods and isn't considered a physical workload and not assigned an IP address.
 However, each pod is automatically assigned an IP address.
 When the pod is destroyed, the IP address is lost.
 This behavior makes a manual network configuration strategy complex.

 Kubernetes has two network availability abstractions that allow you to expose any app without worrying about the underlying infrastructure or assigned pod IP addresses.